loonyT/restaurant-css-framework/README.md

 This person has taken time to draw figures so that i can understand the "logic" of Bootstrap, this realy helped me so i thought i shoud mention it.

-#### The project is actualy in its building phase.
-Any help would be apreciated
+#### The project is done but if you have remarks, suggestions, ideas to improve it, ill take them.

 #### This website will be done by using HTML, CSS and the Bootstrap technology.
 IDE used : mainly bracketts but also VSC in an Ubuntu environement